falsandtru/clientchannel/README.md

 const chan = new StoreChannel('domain', {
   schema: () => new Value(),
+  // Limit the number of data.
+  capacity: 100,
-  // Delete records of update events of a linked object 3 days later since the last access.
+  // Delete data 3 days later since the last access.
   age: 3 * 24 * 60 * 60 * 1e3,
 });
-// Load data from IndexedDB with little delay. const link = chan.link('path');
+// Load the data from IndexedDB with little delay. const link = chan.link('path');
-// Save data to IndexedDB, and sync data between all tabs. link.firstName = 'john';
+// Save the data to IndexedDB, and sync data between all tabs. link.firstName = 'john';
 link.lastName = 'smith';
 ```

 ### Communication and Synchronization

-Linked objects provede send/recv events.
+Linked objects provede send and recv events.
 `send` event will be emitted when a linked object was updated by own thread(tab).
 `recv` event will be emitted when a linked object was updated by another thread(tab).